connexcs/docs/docs/customer/auth.md

     + **IP**: Enter the IP of the customer switch.
     + **Switch Direction**: The `Ingress` and `Egress` selections are from the perspective of the customer switch (PBX, dialer, etc), and describe how that switch interacts with the ConnexCS switch.
 For switches that send and receive calls from ConnexCS, there will need to be separate entries for each direction.
-        * Ingress: This switch *receieves* calls from ConnexCS.
+        * Ingress: This switch *receives* calls from ConnexCS.
 (Note: when selected, this gives the option of using the FQDN rather than the switch IP.)
         * Egress: This switch *sends* calls to ConnexCS
-    + **Channels**: Set the maximim number of concurrent calls for this switch.
+    + **Channels**: Set the maximum number of concurrent calls for this switch.
     + **Flow Speed**: Set the Calls Per Second (CPS) (0 = unlimited calls).

     ![alt text][ipauth-basic]